Description

 Which means for our asset as example:

-• Looking at the maximum time in days below previous high water mark of 622 days in the last 5 years of Global X Copper Miners ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (351 days)
+• The maximum time in days below previous high water mark over 5 years of Global X Copper Miners ETF is 500 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: